 In the last few years, Shuk Machane Yehudah has truly become the cultural heart of Jerusalem.
 What was once a place to buy groceries quickly turned into a “Yom Kef” for visitors to Jerusalem from near and far.
 While there are endless options within the shuk for a bite to eat, finding the gluten free options can seem impossible if you don’t know where to look!

-Here are some amazing gluten free favorites in the bustling Jerusalem market, Shuk Machane Yehudah:
+Here are all the amazing gluten free favorites in Jerusalem's bustling Shuk Machane Yehudah:

 On HaEgoz, AKA the restaurant strip:

 Etrog Man- ACAI GOALS x 1000.
 Be prepared to wait but just embrace it as part of the experience.
 Etrog Man is a natural health store with a huge variety of juices, health shots, smoothies, and the most beautiful açaí bowl you have ever seen.
 The entire store is 100% gluten free.

 Pasta Basta- I wouldn’t recommend it for celiacs, but if you’re looking for pasta and are gluten intolerant or prefer a gluten free diet, Pasta Basta is a convenient option for a build your own pasta bowl.
 You get to choose you sauce, toppings, and noodles from a pretty wide variety.
 They recently renovated putting in more seats and updating their ordering process which makes it much quicker to get your pasta.
 If you’re celiac, take the ten extra minutes to walk over to Al Dente for a safer experience with even better pasta and gnocchi!
 Both Pasta Basta and Al Dente are Kosher.

 In the closed shuk: